-I’ve usually steered travelers clear of street food, but chaat, the tapas-style spicy treats you typically find in northern India, are now being safely offered in some restaurants.
+Travelers often steer clear of street food for reasons of hygiene, but chaat—the tapas-style spicy treats you typically find in northern India—are now being safely offered in some restaurants.
 Dahi bhala is a local favorite: chickpea flour balls that are fried and then soaked in yogurt (dahi) mixed with tamarind sauce and a healthy dose of various spices; try them at Natraj Restaurant in Old Delhi.
-I’m also a fan of papri chaat, or Indian nachos: crispy chips made from refined wheat flour and topped with chickpeas, crumbled potato, diced onions, and cilantro.
+There’s also papri chaat, or Indian nachos: crispy chips made from refined wheat flour and topped with chickpeas, crumbled potato, diced onions, and cilantro.

 Meal worth the splurge

-Varq, at the Taj Mahal Hotel and helmed by the always-perfect Chef Rajesh, is my favorite.
+Dinner at Varq, at the Taj Mahal Hotel and helmed by the always-perfect Chef Rajesh.
 The eclectic cuisine is anchored in traditional cooking, but with a mix of foreign ingredients (lobster, sea bass), local organic produce, and a profusion of Indian spices.
 You must get the chicken gandheri, a chicken kebab wrapped around sugarcane and served in a tall glass with mango chutney.